sobhardwaj/loopback-next/docs/site/migration/auth/passport.md

 ## OAuth2 Strategies

-- how to use passport strategies for oauth2 authorization flow with external social apps like facebook.
+- how to use passport strategies for oauth2 authorization flow with external social apps like Facebook.
 - this involves redirecting to an external app and user entering credentials in that app's login page.
 - this usecase includes multiple phases of authentication.

-### Authentication Endpoints
+### Configuring Authentication Endpoints

 - For OAuth2 authorizaton flow, we need authentication endpoints that participate to get the user validated with an external system.